 I suspect that Vesi regarded me as just as much of an emigma as I regarded her.
 The offices in which we were working were sparse in the extreme and lacked any kind of heating, so Vesi and I were often working in the clothes in which we arrived at the office.
 I have no idea where she is these days - but I'd love to hear from her if ever she reads this.

 How I discovered that the Bulgarian Church of God met in the top-floor conference hall of Sofia's National Palace of Culture is a story in its own right; but on my first visit, we got to a point where the pastor asked everyone to greet the person next to them.
 Turning to my left, I found myself staring into the eyes of the most stupendously beautiful young woman I'd met in a very long time.
 She smiled and started speaking to me in Bulgarian.
-Summoning up the little Bulgarian that I knew at the stage, I said, "I'm sorry, I don't understand you."
+Summoning up the little Bulgarian that I knew at that stage, I said, "I'm sorry, I don't understand you."
 Her smile broadened into a grin.
 "You don't understand?
 Praise God!" she said.
 Then she threw her arms around me and gave me a kiss.

 I'd like to say that I went back the following week out of a desire for spiritual enlightenment - but you wouldn't believe me, would you?!